ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

             GROUP BY a.id
           ) actualisations_has_happened
           ON s.id = actualisations_has_happened.step_id
-        /* The left join ensures that the outer step query returns records for steps that have not been actualised with a business item, regardless of date. */
+        /* The left join ensures that the outer step query returns records for steps that have not been actualised with a business item, regardless of the date of that business item. */
         LEFT JOIN
           (
             SELECT 1 as is_actualised, a.step_id